 It is always best to locate a regional publisher close to you in order to grant yourself the best chances of having your manuscript considered.

 Here we have taken a look at 18 top US publishers accepting unsolicited manuscripts.
-New York, Chicago, Houston, Phoenix, Philadelphia, San Francisco, and San Antonio have all been covered.
+Publishers spread across the largest cities in America can be found below.

 1. Baen Books